rawls238/LeducTrainingPoisoning/README.md

 Implementation of Training Data Poisoning for Imperfect Information Games, Guy Aridor, Natania Wolansky, Jisha Jacob, Iddo Drori, 2018.

+This work explores how simple strategies in the game of Leduc Hold'em can be used to beat a sophisticated poker AI, DeepStack.
+We first analyze, under unbiased training, how significantly DeepStack outperforms most traditional poker-playing strategy profiles employed by humans.
+We then consider the ability of an opponent to bias the training phase such that DeepStack is optimized to play against a particular strategy profile.
+Finally, by allowing for this biasing, we show that DeepStack can be defeated by a subset of strategy profiles if the player can change their strategy post-training.
+While DeepStack achieves nearly super-human performance, we conclude that DeepStack is susceptible to training poisoning.

+The raw log files containing the results of each individual hand can be found in the log folder.

 ## Libraries:
 torch
 lua